{{ item.label }}: {{ item.title }}

 Follow the conference on X #CaldicottPolice

-This conference focuses on Information sharing between the police and health services for prevention, early intervention and care purposes.
-The day will look at principles of information sharing and understanding when to disclose and when not to.
+This conference focuses on information sharing between the police and health services for prevention, early intervention and care purposes.
+The event will focus on the new NHS England National Guidance Sharing Information with Police, which was released in May 2025, and include principles of information sharing and understanding when to disclose and when not to.

 “Police requests for third party material, which can include education, medical or local authority records are sometimes necessary to further an investigation, but are not always dealt with appropriately.”